LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 ### Successful Fork

-After creating the fork, your screen should look like the next graphic.
+After creating the fork, your screen should be similar to the next graphic.
+You may or may not see the messages you are told to dismiss in the next two bullets.
+No worries if you don't see them.

 * Near the top right, click on the X to dismiss the successfully fetched message
 * In the middle, click on the Dismiss button to remove the "Your branch is not protected message"